Double-loop learning

-The concept of double-loop learning was introduced by Chris Argyris in the 1970s.
 Double-loop learning entails the modification of goals or decision-making rules in the light of experience.
 In double-loop learning, individuals or organizations not only correct errors based on existing rules or assumptions (which is known as single-loop learning), but also question and modify the underlying assumptions, goals, and norms that led to those actions.
 The first loop uses the goals or decision-making rules, the second loop enables their modification, hence "double-loop".
-Double-loop learning recognises that the way a problem is defined and solved can be a source of the problem.
+Double-loop learning recognises that ]way a problem is defined and solved can be a source of the problem.
 This type of learning can be useful in organizational learning since it can drive creativity and innovation, going beyond adapting to change to anticipating or being ahead of change.

 Concept

+The concept of double-loop learning was introduced by Chris Argyris in the 1970s.
 Double-loop learning is contrasted with "single-loop learning": the repeated attempt at the same issue, with no variation of method and without ever questioning the goal.
 Chris Argyris described the distinction between single-loop and double-loop learning using the following analogy: